Just released! BiCon's Handbook for attenders

 How much does it cost?

-A "helping hand" fund exists for people who might not otherwise be able to come to BiCon.
-Tick the box on the booking form, send us a few details and we'll do our best to help.
+An equality fund exists for people who might not otherwise be able to come to BiCon.
+Tick the box on the booking form, send us a few details and we’ll do our best to help.
 When you contact us it would be useful if you could give some idea of the level of support you require.
 We can often make a sizeable reduction to your BiCon booking fee, but unfortunately we are unable to contribute towards travel or other expenses.

 How do I book?
 Can I just turn up?